The day is January 01, 2015. The time is 8:26pm. Place? My bed, wearing a red polo shirt, inside-out.

 Plan was to go buy foodstuff at Bodija after the movie in preparation for Sahur.
 But Mother Nature had other plans.
 It’s a downpour here mehn.
 This’ll be the first time I’ll be entering Ramadan living alone.
 I fear there’ll be many days I’ll go without Sahur.

 Hermit.
-That’s the word that describes me.
+That’s the word that best describes me.
 Neighbours have been telling me,

 ‘Ahn ahn, did you travel?
 Your face is scarce-o!’